 3. Within 5 minutes or less, you should notice the syrup bubbling furiously and nosily and then it will progress to a quiet bubble.

-4. Thereafter, the syrup will start to change from a clear syrup to pale yellow, gold, amber …
+4. In about 10 minutes or so, the syrup will start to change from a clear syrup to pale yellow, gold, amber …

 and dark amber.

 5. Beyond that the caramel will burn and be unusable.
 The change in colour happens rapidly.